rome/tools/website/src/_includes/docs/linter.md

 [release page]: https://github.com/rome/tools/releases

+### Code fixes

+Lint rules may provide automatic code fixes.
+Rome distinguishes between two types of fixes:

+* safe fixes
+* suggested fixes

+Safe fixes are guaranteed to not change the semantics of your code, and can be applied without explicit review.

+Suggested fixes may change the semantics of your program, and it's, therefore, advised to manually review the changes.

 ### Ignoring Code

 There are times when a developer wants to ignore a lint rule for a specific line of the code.